 - inhibits replication of HIV (human immunodeficiency virus)

-- treats psoriasis, eczema, burns and sunburns
+- treats psoriasis, eczema, burns, and sunburns

-- speeds recover from colds and flu
+- speeds recovery from colds and flu

 - relieves urinary and respiratory infections